-- call for ambition in the 2020 environmental negotiations which success with be crucial for the achievement of the 2030 Agenda including the Post-2020 Global Biodiversity Framework and the international sound management of chemicals and waste beyond 2020; - recognize the role of regional level coordination as key to address transboundary issues and facilitate regionally coherent approaches; - call all sectors of sustainable development to develop enabling economic policies and incentives to accelerate the transition to economies that protect biodiversity and ecosystem services, are low carbon, resource efficient and socially inclusive; - call for strengthened action to protect, restore and sustainably use nature and promote ecosystembased approaches to achieve the sustainable development goals in its three complementary dimensions (social, economic and environmental); - call for strengthened action to reinforce the implementation of environmental rule law and good governance, including by ensuring sectoral laws take into account environmental obligations and good governance;
+- stress that COVID-19 does not provide a "silver lining" for the environment but offers an opportunity for rebuilding the world better through green and sustainable recovery efforts; - recognize the role of regional level coordination as key to address transboundary issues and facilitate regionally coherent approaches;

-- promote integrated approaches to sustainable infrastructure to meet development needs while ensuring the preservation and sustainable use of biodiversity and addressing climate change both through mitigation and adaptation measures. - Stress the importance of access to information and engagement of all relevant stakeholders as a key condition for the implementation of the 2030 Agenda and the promotion of integrated approaches. - Acknowledge the request made to the UNEP Executive Director to develop a global environmental data strategy by 2025 and ask other United Nations entities to contribute and support UNEP in the development of the strategy.
+- call all sectors of sustainable development to develop enabling economic policies and incentives to accelerate the transition to economies that protect biodiversity and ecosystem services, are low carbon, resource efficient and socially inclusive; - call for strengthened action to protect, restore and sustainably use nature and promote ecosystembased approaches to achieve the sustainable development goals in its three complementary dimensions (social, economic and environmental); - call for strengthened action to reinforce the implementation of environmental rule law and good governance, including by ensuring sectoral laws take into account environmental obligations and good governance; - promote integrated approaches to sustainable infrastructure to meet development needs while ensuring the preservation and sustainable use of biodiversity and addressing climate change both through mitigation and adaptation measures. - Stress the importance of access to information and engagement of all relevant stakeholders as a key condition for the implementation of the 2030 Agenda and the promotion of integrated approaches. - Acknowledge the request made to the UNEP Executive Director to develop a global environmental data strategy by 2025 and ask other United Nations entities to contribute and support UNEP in the development of the strategy.